shtaif/react-async-iterators/README.md

 ```

 > <br/>ℹ️ Every calls to [`iterateFormatted`]() returns a _formatted_ versions of `currenciesIter` with some transparent metadata used by library's consumers (like [`<It>`]()) to associate every transformed iterable with its original source iterable so existing iteration states can be maintained.
 It's therefore safe to recreate and pass on formatted iterables from repeated calls to [`iterateFormatted`]() across re-renders (as long the same source is used with it consistently).<br/><br/>
-So unless you require more elaborate transformations than simply formatting values - it might be more ergonomic to use [`iterateFormatted`]() vs compositions that involve [`React.useMemo`](https://react.dev/reference/react/useMemo), especially with multiple iterables.<br/><br/>
+So unless you require some more elaborate transformation than simply formatting values - it might be more ergonomic to use [`iterateFormatted`]() vs manual compositions within [`React.useMemo`](https://react.dev/reference/react/useMemo), especially if dealing with multiple iterables to transform.<br/><br/>

 ## Component state as an async iterable

-...
+As illustrated throughout this library and docs - whenever dealing with data in your app that's presented as an async iterable, an interesting pattern emerges; instead of a transition in app state traditionally sending down a cascading re-render through the entire tree of components underneath it to propagate the new state - __async iterable__ objects are distributed once when the whole tree is first mounted, and through those new states are communicated directly over to the inner-most leafs in the tree to be re-rendered, thus skipping all intermediaries.

+...distribute async iterables throughout the app's component tree...

+...This method of working can facilitate layers of sub-components that pass actual async iterables across one another as props, skipping typical cascading re-renderings down to __only the inner-most leafs__ of the UI tree...

+...Instead of a component communicating every state change to its children, `useAsyncIterState` is like passing some channel (read: an async iterable) down to the children just once through which the state values are communicated - letting every concerned child either consume them right there or alternatively forward the channel down to be consumed in a deeper level...

 ```tsx
 ```